A Protoplanetary Dust Cloud?

 So an adequate theory of information, including biological information, must include an account of the uses of information, not just the syntactic forms of information-bearers or mechanisms of coding, decoding, error correction, etc. (I think Shannon understood this, unlike many of his admirers.)

-The only way I can make any sense of Bateson's much quoted but at first sight bizarre and uselessly vague definition of information as "a difference that makes a difference" is to assume that he was drawing attention to the fact that the basic type of use of information is for control, and everything else flows from that.
+I previously thought that Gregory Bateson's much quoted but bizarre claim that "information is a difference that makes a difference" is uselessly vague -- perhaps an attempt to draw attention to the fact that the basic type of use of information is for control (making a difference to what happens), and everything else flows from that.

 Control takes many forms, with many different information contents, and it uses many different sorts of information.
 New contents, forms, uses, and mechanisms are constantly being found/created by biological processes including development, learning and evolution, including cultural evolution.